dsebastien/softwareArchitectureNotes/event-driven.md

   * events: "Something has happened; I don't know or care what should/needs to happen next."
   * commands: "Something needs to happen, go do it!"
   * events should NOT be treated as commands: otherwise it will result in a poor implementation of EDA and an unpredictable system
+  * commands should not be stored
+    * command sourcing is often a bad practice
+    * there's not guarantee that replaying commands will result in the same events!
 * issue

   * no global view of what's happening within the system